uc-cdis/fence/README.md

 #     openssl rsa -in private_key.pem -pubout -out public_key.pem
 ```
 It's not a bad idea to confirm that the files actually say `RSA PRIVATE KEY`
-and `PUBLIC KEY` (and in fact fence will require that the private key files it
+and `PUBLIC KEY` (and in fact Fence will require that the private key files it
 uses actually say "PRIVATE KEY" and that the public keys do not).

 Files containing public/private keys should have this format (the format used